pivotal/docs-tap/scc/delivery-with-flux.hbs.md

   regular Kubernetes clusters, but they must have kapp-controller and Contour installed.
 See the [Carvel documentation](https://carvel.dev/kapp-controller/) and the [Contour documentation](https://projectcontour.io/).
-- If you want to use a build cluster to control the deployment on all the run clusters, you must create a build cluster that has network access to your run clusters.
+- To use a build cluster to control the deployment on all the run clusters, you must create a build cluster that has network access to your run clusters.
 You must also ensure that you installed FluxCD Kustomize Controller.
   See the [Flux documentation](https://fluxcd.io/flux/installation/#dev-install)